Vaixle/proof-of-work/README.md

 ![image](https://github.com/Vaixle/proof-of-work/assets/58184233/5e25f27c-a2a3-4a64-ac49-3318aa2bd84b)

-Proof of work (PoW) is a form of cryptographic proof in which one party (the prover) proves to others (the verifiers) that a certain amount of a specific computational effort has been expended.[1]
+Proof of work (PoW) is a form of cryptographic proof in which one party (the prover) proves to others (the verifiers) that a certain amount of a specific computational effort has been expended.
 Verifiers can subsequently confirm this expenditure with minimal effort on their part.
 The concept was invented by Moni Naor and Cynthia Dwork in 1993 as a way to deter denial-of-service attacks and other service abuses such as spam on a network by requiring some work from a service requester, usually meaning processing time by a computer.
 The term "proof of work" was first coined and formalized in a 1999 paper by Markus Jakobsson and Ari Juels.

 ## Conntents: